HR Compliance Best Practices and Checklist for 2025

 • Counting FMLA leave under “no-fault” attendance policies.

-Equal Pay And Pay Equity
+6. Equal Pay and Pay Equity

 The Equal Pay Act (EPA) amended the FLSA to prohibit wage discrimination between workers doing the same job with the same qualifications and experience who should receive the same pay, regardless of their gender, race, or other characteristics.